visheshgargavi/Arth_deeplearning/README.md

 # Arth_deeplearning
-Integration of docker , aws , ec2-instance , deep learning , jenkins , web-hosting etc.
+Integration of docker , aws , ec2-instance , deep learning , jenkins , web-hosting , ansible etc.

 An Automated website made with the help of flask which will predict the churn of the particular user , using neural network